-Penang is a destination which offers one of the most thrilling experiences of eastern culture that you can possibly have in all of Asia!
+Penang is a destination that offers one of the most thrilling experiences of eastern culture that you can possibly have in all of Asia!

-From the bustling, cosmopolitan city of Georgetown to the glorious island beaches of Tanjung Bungah, this little state offers plenty of cultural sights and natural sceneries for you to savour.
+From the bustling, cosmopolitan city of Georgetown to the glorious island beaches of Tanjung Bungah, this little state offers plenty of cultural sights and natural sceneries for you to savor.

 So if you’re planning on a visit to Penang in Malaysia, we have prepared a short Penang Itinerary which will allow you to get the best experience out of this exotic holiday destination!

 Best Things to do in Penang in 3 Days

 There’s an endless list of things you can do in Penang!